-See Section 6.15, "Server-Side Updatable Cursors" for more information about using server-side updatable cursors.
+See Section 6.17, "Server-Side Updatable Cursors" for more information about using server-side updatable cursors.

-Table 6-2 lists the data types supported by the SQL Server driver in SQL Server 7 and SQL Server 2000 and how they are mapped to the JDBC data types.
+Table 6-2 lists the data types supported by the SQL Server driver and and how they are mapped to the JDBC data types.